 Low level crimes and anti-social behaviour can be resolved informally through Community Remedy.
 Providing both parties agree, the offender can 'make good' the harm caused by, for example, apologising to the victim, cleaning up or paying for the damage.

 Penalty notices are a speedy and effective option for dealing with low level anti-social and nuisance behaviour.
 They can be issued by the police and the local authority for a wide range of offences including litter, graffiti, fly-posting, truancy, drunk and disorderly, noise nuisance, purchase of alcohol for a person under 18.
-The amount of a penalty notice varies dependant on the offence and the severity of the behaviour.
+The amount of a penalty notice varies dependent on the offence and the severity of the behaviour.